-Master file to program at trusted facility - Click to include Fabric and/or eNVM into the bitstream files to be programmed at a trusted facility.
-Note that Security is always programmed in Master file.
+Master file to program at trusted facility - Click to include:

+- Fabric and /or eNVM. - Export Pass Keys in Plaintext into the bitstream files to be programmed at a trusted facility.

+Note: Notes

+1. Custom Security is always programmed in the Master file.

-File encrypted with UEK1 to program at untrusted facility or for Broadcast field update - Click to include Fabric and/or eNVM into the bitstream files to be programmed.
-If the selected components are not protected by UPK1, the bitstream can be programmed at an untrusted location, since it is encrypted with UEK1 that is preprogrammed into the device.
+File encrypted with UEK1 to program at untrusted facility or for Broadcast field update - Click to include:

+- Fabric and /or eNVM. - Export Pass Keys in Plaintext into the bitstream files to be programmed.

-File encrypted with UEK2 to program at untrusted facility or for Broadcast field update - Click to include Fabric and/or eNVM into the bitstream files to be programmed.
-If the selected components are not protected by UPK1, the bitstream can be programmed at an untrusted location, since it is encrypted with UEK2 that is preprogrammed into the device.
+File encrypted with UEK2 to program at untrusted facility or for Broadcast field update - Click to include:

+- Fabric and /or eNVM. - Export Pass Keys in Plaintext into the bitstream files to be programmed.

-File encrypted with UEK3 to program at untrusted facility or for Broadcast field update - Click to include Fabric and/or eNVM into the bitstream files to be programmed.
-If the selected components are not protected by UPK1, the bitstream can be programmed at an untrusted location, since it is encrypted with UEK3 that is preprogrammed into the device.
+File encrypted with UEK3 to program at untrusted facility or for Broadcast field update - Click to include:

-Note: If the eNVM/Fabric is protected with UPK1 and included in the bitstream, UPK1 will be added to the STAPL and DAT file, and cannot be used at an untrusted location.
+- Fabric and/or eNVM into the bitsream files to be programmed. - Export Pass Keys in Plaintext into the bitstream files to be programmed.

-Note: If eNVM/Fabric is One Time Programmable, it is precluded from a bitstream encrypted with UEK1/2.
+Note: If eNVM/Fabric is One Time Programmable, it is precluded from a bitstream encrypted with UEK1/2/3.